 The Monopoly procurement scheme started during 1977 in 7 tahsils in Tribal Sub Plan area on pilot basis, considering the response to the scheme & demand of tribal peoples the scheme applied in 15 districts 73 tahsils in the state of Maharashtra.
-The scheme was suspended for one year vide Government resolution dated 7th March 2008 but remain suspended up to October 19, 2013 Government of Maharashtra started the monopoly purchase scheme from October 19, 2013 in 29 tahasils of 8 Districts of remote area for specified agriculture commodities.
-Now the corporation implementing monopoly purchase scheme.
+The scheme was suspended for one year vide Government resolution dated 7th March 2008.
+However it was restarted from October 19, 2013 in 30 tahasils of 8 Districts of remote area for specified agriculture commodities.

-During the season purchase activities performed through 168 purchase centers.
-The purchase conters run by sub agent socieites of MSCTDC which are Adivasi Vividha Karyakari Societies, where the societies are not capable to run the purchase centers, corporation purchase directly.
+During the season purchase activities performed through 23 purchase centers.
+The purchase conters were run by sub agent socieites of MSCTDC which are Adivasi Vividha Karyakari Societies, where the societies are not capable to run the purchase centers, corporation purchased it directly.
+The details are as under